batdowg/cbs/CONTEXT.md

 - Logged in admin received JSON {"ok": false, "detail": "stub: missing config"} from GET /admin/test-mail
 - Sample log: [MAIL-OUT] to=foo@example.com subject="CBS test mail" host=None mode=stub
 - 7.4 [DONE]

+## Latest update done by codex 08/21/2025
+- Administrators can manage users except the SysAdmin flag, which only SysAdmin may change.
+- Delivered cannot be set before session End Date and forces Confirmed-Ready on.
+- Saving with Confirmed-Ready on runs provisioning, sets status to Confirmed, and flashes provisioning counts.
+- Certificate generation remains blocked until a session is marked Delivered.